 The Bank of America® Travel Rewards credit card is a simple, flat-rate card that gives you 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire.
 Each point is worth 1 cent per point, so in essence, you will earn 1.5 cents per $1 spent in value.

 The main benefit of a flat-rate card is not needing to track spending categories.
 However, the largest downside of a flat-rate credit card is not being able to maximize specific purchases for more rewards.
-The Wells Fargo Propel American Express® card, on the other hand, has tiered cash back where you earn more for specific categories of purchases.

 To find out whether a flat-rate card is best for you, take a look at your monthly statements.
 Are you spending primarily in one or two categories, such as supermarkets or gas?
 If so, a tiered card may earn you more rewards.
 If your spending varies between various categories, or you simply have no interest in tracking spending categories, a flat-rate credit card may be the better option for you.